 Congratulations to Mexico’s Earth Ocean Farms for becoming the world’s first Best Aquaculture Practices (BAP)-certified processing plant to process totoaba (Totoaba macdonaldi), a large member of the drum family that is endemic to the Gulf of California.

 Earth Ocean Farms is fully integrated.
 The company rears fingerlings in its own hatchery from carefully selected broodstock.
 Once the fingerlings reach optimal size, they are stocked at the company’s well-situated farm in the open-ocean waters of the Sea of Cortez, providing ideal conditions for fish growth.
-The fish are then processed and sold throughout Mexico and North America.

 “This achievement provides an important step forward for all of our team,” said Pablo Konietzko, director general of Earth Ocean Farms.
 “It is also an important signal for our many customers that we take seriously our responsibility to provide the freshest, highest quality fish backed by this quality assurance standard.